1. What is MDU in Telecom?

 Multi-dwelling units often pose challenges for carriers looking to expedite broadband deployment through fiber installation in underserved areas.
 Innovative access solutions that utilize existing infrastructure and future-proof technology can be a significant component in improving service without being prohibitively expensive and disruptive.

 5.2 Size of Multi-Dwelling Unit (MDU) Buildings

+From high-rise buildings to historic brownstones, small condos to work/live lofts – every MDU is different.
 The size of multi-dwelling unit (MDU) is another factor to consider, that is, different sizes of multi-dwelling units (MDUs) are suitable for different fiber-to-the-home (FTTH) structures.
 In general, there are three types of multi-dwelling units (MDUs).

 Low-rise multi-dwelling units (MDU) have a maximum of 3 floors and a maximum of 12 households.
 The fiber access point is usually outside the building, and it is suitable for each household to use a separate fiber.

 The construction of the first-level light splitting mode is adopted, and each unit is usually equipped with an optical fiber direct fusion box, and the optical fiber direct fusion box is set on the middle floor of the building to reduce the laying length of the butterfly optical cable.
 The first-level light splitting point is generally equipped with a 1:64 light splitter, which is installed in the optical distribution box of the community.